-The Big Dance Weekend is an outstanding programme of specially commissioned dance performances and participation events that will animate and positively disrupt public spaces across England.
+The Big Dance Weekend aimed to be an outstanding programme of specially commissioned dance performances and participation events that animated and positively disrupted public spaces across England.

-The Big Dance Weekend is a highlight and the finale of the Big Dance Week 2014.
+The Big Dance Weekend was a highlight and the finale of the Big Dance Week 2014.

 - Bodies on the Beach - a journey of 200 moving and dancing bodies in the striking landscape of Bridlington beach created by Susanne Thomas presented by Yorkshire Dance